 What is a Greater Occipital Nerve Block?

-Most primary headaches happen because there is abnormal gain (amplification) of pain and other sensory messages in the trigeminal nucleus, in the brainstem.
+Most primary heaaches happen because there is abnormal gain (amplification) of pain and other sensory messages in the trigeminal nucleus: an area in the brainstem.
 The greater occipital nerve feeds upwards into the trigeminal nucleus.
-The nerve block reduces traffic in this nerve, so the abnormal gain in the trigeminal nucleus is diminished, therefore reducing the symptoms of migraine and other primary headaches.
-One might guess that this treatment works for only pain at the back of the head: it can also work for pain at the front of the head, such as cluster headache.
+The nerve block reduces traffic in this nerve, so the abnormal gain in the trigemonal nucleus is diminished, therefore reducing the symptoms of migraine and other primary headaches.
+The site of the injection might lead to the assumption that this treatment works for only pain at the back of the head but it can also work for pain at the front of the head, such as in cluster headache.

 The injection itself only takes a minute or so.
-The injection is 2 ml of mixed local anaesthetic and a steroid that stays at the injection site.
-The injection is just behind the ear so you can hear it going in.
-It can be done with you sitting in a chair, or lying down.
+The injection is 2 ml of mixed local anaesthetic and steroid that stays at the injection site.
+The injection is just behind the ear so it can be heard going in.
+It can be performed whilst siting in a chair or lying down.